Matteas-Eden/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Rorikstead Basalt Cliffs

-*Like I said before I would like to make Skyrim more picturesque.
-By adding some unique things to regions of Skyrim like this one, we can probably achieve that.*
+*By adding some unique things to regions of Skyrim like this one, we can definitely achieve our goal of making Skyrim a majestic land it is supposed to be.*

 ---